Huawei Executive Says ‘Survival Is The Goal’ Amid US Ban

 “We are a 100% committed to complying with regulations, and we’ve taken what we feel are the appropriate steps to ensure that we’re managing the Entity List in our interaction with customers or potential customers that might be on the Entity List appropriately.
 Based on the licenses that we’ve been able to secure, we don’t expect to see a significant impact on our business at this time.”

 In July, The Inquisitr reported that U.K. Prime Minister Boris Johnson was angered by Trump’s stance on Huawei and hopes he loses this year’s election.
-The U.K. had plans to use the company to roll out 5G infrastructure but pressure from the U.S. government saw the deal canceled.
+The U.K. had plans to use the company to roll out 5G infrastructure, but pressure from the U.S. government saw the deal canceled.